AxlLind/AdventOfCode2021/notes.md

 I was also able to fully reuse all code between parts one and two which is nice.
 Only about 60 lines of C code, shorter than many python solutions on reddit.

-Finishes in about `830ms` on my machine, which is okay-ish fast I guess.
+Finishes in about `620ms` on my machine, which is okay-ish fast I guess.
 Not sure how to make it faster.

+Edit: I later came back and [wrote this in Rust](./src/bin/23.rs) as well.
+It was relatively easy if you just use a `Vec<usize>`, where the index is the node, and the value at the next is the pointer.

 ## Day 24 - [link](./src/bin/24.rs) (992/628)
 Pretty happy with my placing today!
 I had heard of hexagonal grids before but never implemented them myself.
 I quickly found [an amazing resource](https://www.redblobgames.com/grids/hexagons/#neighbors-axial) that made implementing this quite easy!
 You just use a 2D-grid and figure out the neighbours in a slightly more complex way.